 Vacation benefits are accrued as a liability as the benefits are earned if the employees' rights to receive compensation are attributable to services already rendered and it is probable that the Corporation will compensate the employees for the benefits through paid time off or some other means.
-The Corporation records a liability for all accumulated unused vacation time when earned for all employees with more than six months of service.
-Since the Corporation's employee policy limits the accrual of vacation time to six months from the employee's anniversary date, the outstanding liability is recorded as "vacation benefits payable" on the statement of net position rather than as a long-term liability.
+The Corporation records a liability for all accumulated unused vacation time when earned for all employees.
+Since the Corporation's employee policy limits the use of unused vacation time to twelve months from the employee's anniversary date, the outstanding liability is recorded as "vacation benefits payable" on the statement of net position rather than as a long-term liability.